VivianGunawan/SudokuSolver/README.md

 Sample Input provided:

 - basic.txt
-- minimum.txt ← 17 clue is the minimum for proper sudoku. (only one solution)
+- minimum.txt ← 17 clues is the minimum for proper sudoku. (only one solution)
 - broken.txt ← a sudoku with more than one solution.
 - not.txt ← an impostor sudoku with no solution.